 Our goal is to expand our focus to include early detection screenings for other types of cancer as well.

-Project Detect is funded by donations from the Riverwood Community of Port Charlotte and is facilitated by the Virginia B. Andes Volunteer Community Clinic.
+Project Detect is funded by donations from the Riverwood Community of Port Charlotte and is facilitated by the Virginia B. Andes Volunteer Community Clinic and the Englewood Community Care Clinic.
 100% of your donations are used for patient services.

 In the past four years, Project Detect has donated $130,000 to the clinic to support their work.
 Contributions to Project Detect have unquestionably made a difference in Charlotte County!

 The 2017 Project Detect Golf Tournament

 (Photo L-R) Cindy Needs (Director of Nursing), Amparo and Vickie (two recent cancer survivors at the recent Breast Cancer Survivors luncheon), Noreen Chervinski (Director of Operations) and Suzanne Roberts (CEO)

 We are extremely delighted to have been selected as a 2016–2017 grant recipient of Project Detect.
 This Early Detection Services grant will allow the Virginia B. Andes Volunteer Community Clinic to provide essential mammogram and other cancer screenings to the many uninsured women and men in our Charlotte community.

 On behalf of our Board of Directors, leadership staff, volunteers, and especially our patients, I would like to thank you, Project Detect and the Riverwood Community, for the continued support of our healthcare mission in Charlotte County.